-We are providing this letter in connection with your audits of the statements of financial position of North Pacific Union Conference Association Revolving Fund as of December 31, 2018 and 2017, and the related statements of changes in net assets and cash flows for the years then ended.
-Your audits were for the purpose of expressing an opinion as to whether the financial statements present fairly, in all material respects, the financial position, changes in net assets, and cash flows of North Pacific Union Conference Association Revolving Fund in conformity with United States of America accounting principles generally accepted by the Seventh-day Adventist denomination.
+We are providing this letter in connection with your audits of the statements of financial position of North Pacific Union Conference of Seventh-day Adventists and North Pacific Union Conference Association of Seventh-day Adventists (Revolving Fund) as of December 31, 2019 and 2018, and the related statements of changes in net assets and cash flows for the years then ended.
+Your audits were for the purpose of expressing an opinion as to whether the financial statements present fairly, in all material respects, the financial position, changes in net assets, and cash flows of North Pacific Union Conference of Seventh-day Adventists and North Pacific Union Conference Association of Seventh-day Adventists (Revolving Fund) in conformity with United States of America accounting principles generally accepted by the Seventh-day Adventist denomination.
 We confirm that we are responsible for fair presentation in the financial statements of the financial position, changes in net assets, and cash flows in conformity with United States of America accounting principles generally accepted by the Seventh-day Adventist denomination.
 We are also responsible for adopting sound accounting policies, establishing and maintaining internal control, and preventing and detecting fraud.